iodigital-com/io-technology/data/blog/finite-state-machines-in-javascript.md

 An FSM is a model that consists of three main components:

-- States: the distinct stages or conditions an application can be in at any given moment
+- **States**: the distinct stages or conditions an application can be in at any given moment
-- Transitions: the description of how the FSM moves from one stage to the other
+- **Transitions**: the description of how the FSM moves from one stage to the other
-- Events: the triggers for a transition of state
+- **Events**: the triggers for a transition of state

 ### Example of an FSM